Barrington Believes US Auto Parts Network (PRTS) Won't Stop Here

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for US Auto Parts Network with a $5.00 average price target.
+Currently, the analyst consensus on US Auto Parts Network is a Moderate Buy with an average price target of $5.00.

 See today’s analyst top recommended stocks >>